2025 Storm Events in Seattle

 Roofing Materials for Seattle

-Metal roofing has emerged as an excellent choice for Seattle's rainy conditions.
-Priced at $10-16 per square foot installed, metal roofs excel at shedding water quickly, preventing the pooling and moisture penetration that plagues other materials.
-Their smooth surfaces naturally resist moss and algae growth, eliminating one of the most common maintenance headaches for Seattle homeowners.
-With lifespans of 40-70 years and minimal upkeep requirements, metal roofing offers outstanding long-term value despite higher upfront costs.
-Modern metal roofing comes in various styles, including standing seam and stamped panels that can complement both contemporary and traditional Seattle home architecture.
+Metal roofing has emerged as an outstanding choice for Seattle's rainy conditions and ranks among the most durable options available.
+Metal roofs excel at shedding water quickly, preventing the pooling and moisture penetration that troubles other materials.
+Their smooth, non-porous surfaces naturally resist moss and algae growth, eliminating one of the most persistent maintenance challenges for Seattle homeowners.
+With lifespans reaching 40 to 70 years and minimal upkeep requirements, metal roofing delivers exceptional long-term value.
+Modern metal roofing comes in standing seam and stamped panel styles that complement both contemporary architecture and traditional Seattle Craftsman homes.
+The material also reflects solar heat, contributing to energy efficiency during warmer months.

-Architectural asphalt shingles remain the most popular choice for Seattle homes, offering a balance of affordability and performance at $7-9 per square foot.
-Their thicker, layered construction provides better water resistance than basic 3-tab shingles, and quality architectural shingles can last 25-35 years with proper maintenance.
-However, Seattle homeowners should expect to invest in regular cleaning to prevent moss buildup, which can lift shingle edges and allow water infiltration.
+Architectural asphalt shingles remain the most popular choice for Seattle homes, offering a practical balance of performance and versatility.
+Their thicker, layered construction provides substantially better water resistance than basic 3-tab shingles, with quality architectural shingles lasting 25 to 35 years under proper maintenance.
+However, Seattle homeowners should expect to invest in regular cleaning every two to three years to prevent moss buildup, which can lift shingle edges and allow water infiltration over time.

-Composite roofing represents a compelling middle ground at $9-12 per square foot.
-These modern materials mimic the appearance of cedar shake or slate while offering superior weather resistance and 40-50 year lifespans.
-Composite roofing resists moisture, moss, and rot far better than the natural materials it emulates, making it ideal for homeowners who love the Pacific Northwest aesthetic but prefer lower maintenance.
+Composite roofing represents a compelling modern solution for Pacific Northwest conditions.
+These engineered materials mimic the appearance of cedar shake or slate while offering superior weather resistance and 40 to 50 year lifespans.
+Composite roofing resists moisture, moss, and rot far better than the natural materials it emulates, making it ideal for homeowners who appreciate the classic Northwest aesthetic without the intensive maintenance commitment.

-Cedar shake roofing carries significant historical importance in Seattle, appearing on countless Craftsman homes throughout the city's older neighborhoods.
-While beautiful and naturally insulating, cedar requires the most maintenance of any material in Seattle's wet climate.
-Without regular treatment and cleaning, cedar is susceptible to rot, moss, and fungal growth.
-Homeowners considering cedar should budget for ongoing maintenance costs in addition to the $18-25 per square foot installation price.
+Cedar shake carries significant historical importance in Seattle, gracing countless Craftsman homes throughout the city's established neighborhoods.
+While beautiful and naturally insulating, cedar demands the most maintenance of any material in Seattle's wet climate.
+Without regular treatment and cleaning, cedar becomes susceptible to rot, moss, and fungal growth that can compromise its integrity.
+Homeowners choosing cedar should plan for ongoing maintenance as part of their long-term ownership commitment.

 Roofing Permits in Seattle